 The Lakes 2500's Lakes

 'Studmarks on the Summits' by Bill Smith credits The Rucksack Club with the first walk across the 77 Lakes 2500's over the Whitsuntide holiday of 1968 a time of 58-20.
 This was a route of some 105 miles and 43000' of climbing from their High Moss hut in the Duddon Valley to Low Hartsop.
-'Studmarks' goes on to record two further traverses: firstly in 1975 with 61 Wainwright 2500' peaks in 42-19 from Kentmere to Dow Crag, Coniston (Ken Brooks, Pete Dawes and Jim Loxan) and then in 1976 a repeat of the 77 tops route of 1968 in 58-27 (John Richardson and Geoff Bell, The Rucksack Club).
-The following decade, in 1984, Steve Parr (Clayton-le-Moors) completed a round of the Lakes 2500's in 42-56 based on the Moot Hall, Keswick.
-He took in all the 61 Wainwright 2500 footers in a run of 116 miles with 42,550' of climbing.
+'Studmarks' goes on to record two further traverses: firstly in 1975 with 61 2500' peaks in 42-19 from Kentmere to Dow Crag, Coniston (Ken Brooks, Pete Dawes and Jim Loxam) and then in 1976 a repeat of the 77 tops route of 1968 in 58-27 (John Richardson and Geoff Bell, The Rucksack Club).
+The following decade, in 1984, Steve Parr (Clayton-le-Moors) completed the first round of the Lakes 2500's in 42-56 based on the Moot Hall, Keswick.
+He took in all 57 Wainwrights 2500 footers plus 4 other tops in a run of 116 miles with 42,550' of climbing.
 See below for details of articles on some of these attempts.

 The publication of 'The Mountains of England and Wales' by John and Anne Nuttall in 1990 provided what has become a widely accepted definitive reference to peaks over 2000'.
 According to their lists there are 72 peaks over 2500' in the Lake District.
 These are illustrated and scheduled on the map below under the fell areas corresponding with the Wainwright guides.
 As they define a separate hill by a drop of 50' or more it creates multiple tops notably on peaks such as Blencathra, Crinkle Crags and Shelter Crags which may have been excluded from previous outings.

-Click on the grey buttons below to show a map and schedule of the summits for each
+The map below shows the location of the Nuttall Lakes 2500's completed by John Fleetwood.
+Click on the grey buttons below to show a map and schedule of the summits for each fell area.

 Links and Further Information